muppet9010/Factorio-Stasis-Mine/README.md

 - Things already in a stasis can not be affected by another stasis triggering.
 Only "free" things can enter a stasis.
 - Inspired by the Protoss Stasis Trap in StarCraft 2, but adapted for Factorio.
-- Stasis mines are themselves immune from the stasis effect.
+- Stasis land mines are themselves immune from the stasis effect.